 5th August 2015 | Gillian Jones

-Whatever your experience or opinion, coaching is actually a highly specialised profession; it’s not something the average Joe can do.
+Whatever your experience or opinion, coaching is actually a highly specialised profession; it’s not something 'the average Joe' can just do.
 The industry has its fair share of inexperienced coaches, so how can you spot an effective coach from the multitude who are practising?